Truth in Love

 Do all things without complaining or arguments; so that you will prove yourselves to be blameless and innocent, children of God above reproach in the midst of a crooked and perverse generation, among whom you appear as lights in the world, holding firmly the word of life, so that on the day of Christ I can take pride because I did not run in vain nor labor in vain.”
 Philippians 2:12-15 NASB

-Such fear of God is not fear of punishment, but of failing to please Him so as to bring Him delight.
+This fear of God is not fear of punishment, but of failing to please Him and bring Him delight.
 As our love of God is perfected, our errors in pleasing the Lord more deeply grieve us.
-We have a healthy fear of not carrying our own salvation into reality, that it may be seen in this world of darkness.
+We have a healthy fear of not allowing God to carry out His own salvation so that it may be seen in this world of darkness.
 We desire more and more to become the Living Truth as the Christ resides within us.
-Speaking the Truth, in Love, means fully being and doing as He would in the earth.
-Jesus said:

 “For I did not speak on my own, but the Father who sent me commanded me to say all that I have spoken.”
 John 12:49 NIV